Executive stock option exercise with full and partial information on a drift change point: The partial information ESO problem

 where $\mathcal{E}(\cdot)$ denotes the stochastic exponential, and $(\widehat{Y}\cdot\widehat{W})\equiv\int_{0}^{\cdot}\widehat{Y}_{s}\ud \widehat{W}_{s}$ denotes the stochastic integral.
 Since $\widehat{Y}$ is bounded, the Novikov condition is satisfied and $\mathbb P^{*}$ is indeed a probability measure equivalent to $\mathbb P$.

 By Girsanov's Theorem the process

-is a $(\mathbb P^{*},\widehat{\mathbb F})$ Brownian motion.
+is a $(\mathbb{P}^{*},\widehat{\mathbb{F}})$ Brownian motion.
 Using this along with the It\^o formula, the dynamics of $(X,\Phi)$ with respect to $(\mathbb P^{*},\widehat{\mathbb F})$ are given by

-Equations (\ref{eq:sdeXstar}) and (\ref{eq:sdephi}) exhibit an interesting feature in that $X$ and $\Phi$ become decoupled under $\mathbb P^{*}$.
-Similar measure changes have been employed by D{\'e}camps et al \cite{dmv05,dmv09}, Klein \cite{klein09} and Ekstr{\"o}m and Lu \cite{el11} for related optimal stopping problems involving an investment timing decision or an optimal liquidation decision when a drift parameter is assumed to take on one of two values, but the agent is unsure which value pertains in reality.
-This corresponds to $\lambda\downarrow 0$ in our set-up, and both $X$ and $\Phi$ become geometric Brownian motions with respect to $(\mathbb P^{*},\widehat{\mathbb F})$, yielding an easier problem, in that $\Phi$ becomes a deterministic function of $X$.
+Equations (\ref{eq:sdeXstar}) and (\ref{eq:sdephi}) exhibit an interesting feature in that $X$ and $\Phi$ become decoupled under $\mathbb{P}^{*}$.
+Similar measure changes have been employed by D{\'e}camps et al.~\cite{dmv05,dmv09}, Klein \cite{klein09} and Ekstr{\"o}m and Lu \cite{el11} for related optimal stopping problems involving an investment timing decision or an optimal liquidation decision when a drift parameter is assumed to take on one of two values, but the agent is unsure which value pertains in reality.
+This corresponds to $\lambda\downarrow 0$ in our set-up, and both $X$ and $\Phi$ become geometric Brownian motions with respect to $(\mathbb{P}^{*},\widehat{\mathbb{F}})$, yielding an easier problem, in that $\Phi$ becomes a deterministic function of $X$.
 This property, when combined with the linear payoff function in these papers, allows for a reduction in dimension under some circumstances in those works.
-In our problem, $\Phi$ depends on the entire history of the Brownian paths, as exhibited in equation (\ref{eq:Phirep}) below, and this makes the numerical solution of the partial information ESO problem much more involved.
+In our problem, $\Phi$ depends on the entire history of the Brownian paths, as exhibited in equation \eqref{eq:Phirep} below, and hence on the history of the stock price, given that we are in the observation filtration with driving Brownian motion $\widehat{W}$.
+This, combined with the non-linear call payoff makes the aforementioned dimension reduction impossible, and the numerical solution of the partial information ESO problem is made more complex.

-Here is the result which quantifies the derivative of $\Phi(\phi)$ and hence of $\widehat{Y}(y)$ with respect to their respective initial conditions, a property which was used in the proof of Lemma \ref{lem:cmtdpi}.
+With $\Phi_{0}=\phi$, here is the result which quantifies the derivative of $\Phi(\phi)$ and hence of $\widehat{Y}(y)$ with respect to their respective initial conditions, a property which was used in the proof of Lemma \ref{lem:cmtdpi}.

 \begin{proposition} Define $\Phi$ by (\ref{eq:Phi}), and define the exponential $(\mathbb P^{*},\widehat{\mathbb F})$-martingale $\Lambda$ by

 Let $\Phi(\phi)$ denote the solution of the SDE (\ref{eq:sdephi}) with initial condition $\Phi_{0}=\phi\in\mathbb R_{+}$.
 Then $\Phi(\phi)$ has the representation